 UK Bank Account

-Before arriving in the UK, you will be asked to complete an application with Revolut or Monzo (two of the most comprehensive UK Bank Accounts for international travellers).
-This enables us to have your bank card waiting for you as part of your Welcome Pack.
-Additionally, you’re welcome to apply for an additional bank account yourself – see the following link for trusted establishments: Click here to compare the best UK Current Accounts.
+Once you arrive in the UK, you will be asked to complete an application with Revolut or Monzo (two of the most comprehensive UK Bank Accounts for international travelers).
+When you are more settled and have found your long-term accommodation, you’re welcome to apply for an additional bank account yourself.
+See the following link for trusted establishments: Click here to compare the best UK Current Accounts.

 UK Telephone Number